ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 > Answer:

 --- As explained in the previous exercise, we implemented config files using Hydra.
 When someone wants to run an experiment, the following happens:
-- They have to specify the values of the hyperparameters in a .yaml file inside the folder config/experiment
+- They have to specify the values of the hyperparameters in a .yaml file inside the folder config/experiment.
-- They have to load the configuration file (config_train) into the script.
-This is already implemented in both train scripts that don't use wandb sweep.
+- Then, load the configuration file (config_train) into the script.
+This is already implemented in both train scripts that do not use wandb sweep.
-- Run the script.
+- Finally, run the script.

 To reproduce an experiment, one would have to choose or create the .yaml file of the experiment wanted and point it in the config_train.yaml, which is the high-level configuration file.